Dr0f0x/ChainCLI/README.md

 > **Quick Disclaimer at the start:** This is both my first real Cpp project as well as the first project I actually made public and I probably committed numerous mistakes in both cases, so if you notice anything please create an issue about so I can attempt to fix it.
 Thanks!

+> For its single file build this project uses an adapted version of [Heady](https://github.com/JamesBoer/Heady) by James Boer a simple utitility that is defiently worth a try if you intend to do something similar.

 For a more detailed overview than this README can give definitely check out the [demo folder](https://github.com/Dr0f0x/ChainCLI/tree/v1.0.0-alpha/demo) or have a look at the API-Reference.

 ## Table of Contents